iesahin/xvc/book/src/ref/xvc-file-remove.md

 ```

 You can specify a version of a file to delete from the cache.
-The versions are specified like `b3-123-456-789abcd` where
+The versions can
-`b3` is the hash algorithm prefix and the rest is a (at least 3 digit) prefix of the content hash.
-Prefix must be
-unique.
+be specified like `123-456-789abcd`.
+The prefix must be unique.

 ```console

 $ perl -pi -e 's/a/e/g' data.txt

 $ xvc file carry-in data.txt